-The criticism of improvisation I like to think about most is articulated well by Joel Stern when he proposes that improvisation might often just be "the dramatisation of already-arrived-at consensus."
-I think this probably does apply to a lot of genuine "free improvisation", where one plays with another for the first time and flattens out one's more extreme tendencies or vulnerabilities for the sake of politeness and teasing out the space of possibility together (without commandeering it or willing awkwardness).
-This might result in bland or familiar music with a predictable, searching pace.
 But as I guess we all know, sometimes an encounter with another is electrifying and re-writes the world for us, or at least deepens what we knew about it in a very specific way.
 Sometimes it happens on a first meeting, other times after the hundredth.
-This is the quality of improvisation (or "play") that I still find extremely interesting: the opening of these doors, and then the offering of a starting point for how to go through them.
-Until we have a world that's fine with us making each other more vulnerable to each other, it seems we might have to deal with 'dramatised consensus' as a means of getting to the fertile parts of the field on some occasions.
+This is the quality of improvisation (or play) that I still find extremely interesting: the possible opening of these doors, at the same time as the offering of a starting point for how to go through them.
+The long-term result of this is not generic "free improvisation", aligned entirely with the codes and expectations of the genre - in my experience it tends to be astoundingly specific music .
+Perhaps until we have a world that's fine with us making each other more vulnerable to each other, it seems we might have to deal with "dramatised consensus" as a means of getting to the fertile parts of the field on some occasions.
+For those willing to sit with it, this research, and the clumsiness and failing that are possible as part of the process, can easily become as interesting as the stuff that's clearly already amazing.

 If there's a desire to pay more attention to relations and entanglements as places where knowledge and memory live , noting the many ways in which our contemporary world severs us from noticing them in favour of discreteness and individuality, improvisation might be a way of dealing with this.
-The feeling I describe in the paragraph above is one where the 'thing' that 'you' are doing suddenly seems bound to 'something' that is happening between you and the other(s).
-When these experiences are shared, they bind you and the other(s) to the power (or truth) of the 'something' that they revealed.
+The feeling I describe in the paragraph above is one where the thing that you are doing suddenly seems bound to something that is happening between you and the other(s).
+It's like a revelation of a new, specific, powerful idea, entirely unforeseeable, only possible through the confluence of those perspectives and actions in that moment.
+When these experiences are shared, they bind you and the other(s) to the power (or truth) of the thing that they revealed.
 This might be a kind of "local event", in the ontology of Alain Badiou.
 Whatever it is, it compels me to keep doing this thing (which is also very fun).

 This idea comes from having read Tyson Yunkaporta's book Sand Talk.